lornebb/Venice-Drone-website/README.md

 However, this format proved to be too on the nose, too informal, and the function was lost to cramped smaller screen sizes, and it didn't translate very well to mobile.

-After some redeigning, version 2 wireframes emerged.
+After some redesigning, version 2 wireframes emerged.

 ![Origianl Wire Frame screenshot](assets/img/Readmerefimgs/wireframeforreadme/ver21.png "wireframe screenshot")